edgio-docs/edgio-docs/src/guides/v7/basics/origins.md

 7. If you are finished making changes to this environment, click **Deploy Changes**.
 <a id="primary-failover-load-balancing" />

+## Origin TLS Settings {/*origin-tls-settings*/}

+An origin configuration's TLS settings determine how {{ PRODUCT }} will communicate with your web servers during the TLS handshake. <a id="sni" />

+-   **SNI:** An origin configuration's **Use SNI** option determines whether {{ PRODUCT }} will restrict access to clients that support SNI and provide a Server Name Indication (SNI) hint to your origin server during the TLS handshake.

+    -   A SNI-enabled web server uses a SNI hint to determine the TLS certificate that will be returned.
+    -   If the **Use SNI** option has been enabled, {{ PRODUCT }} compares the hostname defined within the SNI hint to the certificate's Subject Alternative Name (SAN) or Common Name (CN) during the TLS handshake.
+If the hostname does not match, then we will respond with a `502 Bad Gateway` response.
+    -   If your origin server requires SNI, then you must provide a SNI hint.
+Otherwise, your web server will reject the request and our edge servers will respond with a `502 Bad Gateway` response. <a id="self-signed-certificates" />

+-   By default, our network disables delivery and responds with a `502 Bad Gateway` when we detect an origin server using a self-signed certificate during the TLS handshake.
+Allow {{ PRODUCT }} to serve traffic when it detects a self-signed certificate by enabling the **Allow Self-Signed Certs** option. <a id="certificate-pinning" />
+-   Register the SHA-256 digest for the public key of your end-entity (i.e., leaf) certificate within the **Pinned Cert(s)** option.
+After which, our edge servers will respond with a `502 Bad Gateway` response when the SHA-256 digest for the public key detected from the origin server does not match one of the pinned certificates.

 ## System-Defined Origins {/*system-defined-origins*/}